-An external expert service provider undertakes routine servicing of the DAP air quality monitoring equipment on a monthly basis.
+An external expert service provider undertakes routine servicing of the DAP air quality monitoring equipment.
 The monitoring station undergoes a full service twice yearly.
 During monthly visits, air filters are replaced, and the instruments are calibrated to EPA gas standards.
 The technician also inspects the functionality of the station and sampling system.
 An emergency call out service is also provided by the service provider.
 The monthly calibration process takes approximately 24 hours, data collection resumes after this 24-hour period.
-In Q1 2019, due to down times during calibration, approximately 99% of NO2 data was captured, the capture of PM10 data was approximately 99%.
+In Q2 2022, due to down times during calibration of our equipment, 97% of NO2 data and of PM10 data was captured during this period.